WebAssembly/gc/proposals/gc/MVP.md

 Allocation of memory objects may fail for implementation-specific reasons, such as system resource exhaustion or a host-defined limit, or being unable to fit a large array in available address space.

-Handling of an allocation failure may be handled in an implementation-defined way, such as trapping or terminating the host process.
+Similar to stack overflow, allocation failure may materialise in an implementation-dependent way, such as trapping or terminating the host process.
 Implementors should be aware this may be used as a denial of service vector.

 ### Instructions